 The announcement came as quite a shock to Star Wars fans, especially considering that Disney CEO Bob Iger confirmed in February 2016 that production for Episode IX had already kicked off.

-But a replacement has already been brought on board.
-Abrams, who previously directed and co-wrote The Force Awakens, has been confirmed as the new director of the project.
+But a replacement has been brought on board.
+Abrams, who previously directed and co-wrote The Force Awakens, has been confirmed as the director of the project.

 2. Abrams will be co-writing the screenplay with Chris Terrio